>

 Effective length

-The calculation method for FPKM/RPKM varies slightly depending on the software.
-For example, some software may use the effective length instead of the actual transcript length for \(l_i\).
+The exact FPKM/RPKM calculation can vary slightly between software tools.
+For instance, some tools use the effective length rather than the actual transcript length for \(l_i\).

 \(\tilde{l_i} = l_i - μ_{FLD} + 1\)